GrottoPress/jentil/README.md

 - [Node JS](https://nodejs.org)
 - [NPM](https://www.npmjs.com)

 These are the core requirements you need to get in place.
-The rest would be installed by the theme itself when the theme is installed.
+The rest would be installed by the theme itself during installation.

 ## Installation